The Oscars

 Director:

-Sean Baker for "Anora," Brady Corbet for "The Brutalist," James Mangold for "A Complete Unknown," Jacques Audiard for "Emilia Pérez," Coralie Fargeat for "The Substance"
+SEAN BAKER for "Anora," Brady Corbet for "The Brutalist," James Mangold for "A Complete Unknown," Jacques Audiard for "Emilia Pérez," Coralie Fargeat for "The Substance"

 The Best Picture Category:

-There were 10 nominated films in the Best Picture category, and there was no clear front-runner.
+The 10 wide-ranging Best Picture-nominated films included a mixture of theatrically-released features and other little-seen and poorly-attended films, some of which were released for streaming platforms.
 It was unusual for two musicals to be nominated for Best Picture (Wicked and Emilia Perez).
 This also happened most recently in 2018 with Bohemian Rhapsody (2018) and A Star is Born (2018), and also in 1968 (Oliver! and Funny Girl were two of the five nominated films that year).
 It was also the 6th consecutive year that at least one film nominated for Best Picture was directed by a woman.

-• Universal's reimagined musical fantasy Wicked (with 10 nominations) from un-nominated director John M. Chu was a lavish musical version (part 1) of The Wizard of Oz - derived from Stephen Schwartz' smash Broadway hit (and Winnie Holzman's book based on Gregory Maguire's novel), and from the characters in L. Frank Baum's Oz books and the original 1939 film; it included acting nominations for Cynthia Erivo (Best Actress) and Ariana Grande (Best Supporting Actress), plus others, but it lacked Best Director and Best Screenplay noms
+• Universal's reimagined musical fantasy Wicked (with 10 nominations, and 2 wins) from un-nominated director John M. Chu was a lavish musical version (part 1) of The Wizard of Oz - derived from Stephen Schwartz' smash Broadway hit (and Winnie Holzman's book based on Gregory Maguire's novel), and from the characters in L. Frank Baum's Oz books and the original 1939 film; it included acting nominations for Cynthia Erivo (Best Actress) and Ariana Grande (Best Supporting Actress), plus others, but it lacked Best Director and Best Screenplay noms; it won two Oscars for its Best Costume Design (won for the first time by a black person, Paul Tazewell) and Best Production Design

 The Best Director Category: